 CVE-2026-7507

-A session fixation vulnerability exists in Keycloak's login-actions endpoints, potentially allowing attackers to hijack user sessions.
+A session fixation vulnerability exists in the login-actions endpoints of the Red Hat build of Keycloak, potentially allowing attackers to hijack user sessions.

 Executive summary